 Previous to the NAHL, Sara built her hockey career in the American Hockey League for the former Iowa Stars and Iowa Chops.
 During her time with the two teams in Des Moines, she was the in-house designer, executed sponsorship promotions, designed LED graphics for game entertainment purposes and strategized for future corporate sponsorships.
 While she was interning in the AHL, Sara attended Iowa State University in Ames, Iowa where she studied Advertising, graduating with a B.A. in 2010.
 After graduating college, she spent a year working for Apple, Inc.

 Sara is originally from of Minneapolis, Minnesota, but now resides in Frisco, Texas.

-Chris Allman is in his first full season as Officiating Coordinator for the NAHL and 3HL.
-Allman's main responsibilities will include supervising, evaluating and coordinating all the officials within the NAHL/3HL.
+Chris Allman is in his second season as Officiating Coordinator for the NAHL and NA3HL.
+Allman's main responsibilities will include supervising, evaluating and coordinating all the officials within the NAHL and NA3HL.

 Allman is no stranger to officiating or the supervisory role at the league level.
 For the past four years, Allman has been the Director of Officiating for the Atlantic Metropolitan Hockey League (AMHL), a Tier III junior league.